BuyAnotherCouch/MechaCar_Statistical_Analysis-/README.md

 # MechaCar_Statistical_Analysis-

 ## Linear Regression to Predict MPG

+H0 : The slope of the linear model is zero, or m = 0 Ha : The slope of the linear model is not zero, or m ≠ 0 Significance Level: 0.05

 - From our analysis, we determined that the intercept, vehicle length and ground clearance are statistically unlikely to provide random amounts of variance to the mpg values in the dataset.

 - Our p-value is 5.35e-11, which is significantly lower than our assumed significance level of 0.05%.
 This means that there is enough evidence to reject our null hypothesis and assume that the slope of the linear model is not zero.